EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 --- abstract

-Being able to trust information from sensors, to securely control actuators, and to no enable distributed denial-of-service attacks are essential in a world of connected and networking things interacting with the physical world.
-This document summarizes a number of known attacks, and show that just using CoAP with a security protocol like DTLS, TLS, or OSCORE is not enough for secure operation.
+Being able to securely read information from sensors, to securely control actuators, and to not enable distributed denial-of-service attacks are essential in a world of connected and networking things interacting with the physical world.
+This document summarizes a number of known attacks on Coap, and show that just using CoAP with a security protocol like DTLS, TLS, or OSCORE is not enough for secure operation.
+The document also summarizes different denial-of-service attacks where CoAP deployments are used attack other networks or services.
 The goal with this document is motivating generic and protocol-specific recommendations on the usage of CoAP.
 Several of the discussed attacks can be mitigated with the solutions in draft-ietf-core-echo-request-tag.